greg-raven/Uncommon-Sense/_posts/2014-09-17-a-plea-for-constitutional-literacy-on-constitution-day.md

 ---
-title: 'A plea for Constitutional literacy on Constitution Day'
+title: "A plea for Constitutional literacy on Constitution Day"
 layout: post
 categories:
 - Constitution